louiszen/QSK_CMS_BE/README.md

 The default settings should be connecting to http://localhost:5984
 ### ***Generate Authority Controls*** ( :exclamation: Have to rerun if API changed )
 ```
-  npm run authtree
+  npm run auth
 ```
-`SYSAuthTree.js` will be generated at the root folder.
+`SYSReqAuth.js` will be generated at the root folder.

 ### **__SYSDefault**